robric/wiki-contrail-controller/QoS-Queueing-Configurations-and-Facts.md

 >       Strictness:                     0    1    0    1    0    1    0    1

 Note that TC0, TC2 and TC5, all are mapped to PG1.
-This means that HW queue 0-7, 16-23 and 40-47, all share same BW and strictness configurations.
+This means that HW queue 0-7, 16-23 and 40-47, all share same BW and strictness capabilities.

 Again, we have limitation here also.
 This configuration(more than 1 TC mapped to single PG) is possible only on CEE mode(which we are not claiming to be supported).
-In IEEE mode, as we cannot configure PG, we are bound to use 1 to 1 mapping of PG and TC.
+In IEEE mode, as we cannot configure PG(--pg option not supported), we are bound to use 1 to 1 mapping of PG and TC.
 Thus, we interchangeably use Traffic class and Priority Group.
 Also, with this understanding, using –tc option in “qosmap --set-queue p6p2 --dcbx ieee  --bw 15,5,10,20,5,8,9,10 --strict 00000000 --tc 0,1,2,3,4,5,6,7” does not hold any significance.
 Hopefully, it will be removed in future.
 A bug is there to follow up on this.

 ## How to test Queue Scheduling:
+1. Create at least 2 QosQueue objects using any valid logical id.
+The 2 logical queues should map to 2 different HW queues.
+2. Create 2 FCs and map the QosQueue ID to each FC.
+(Step 1 and 2 happens together if using Contrail UI)
+3. Create a Qos Config and map some dscp/dot1p/exp to the FC1 and FC2 created in step 2.
+4. Apply this Qos config on a VMI/ VN/ Policy.
+5. Either run qosmap command or fab command or qosmap.py script to configure scheduling on the NIC interface.
+6. Send 2 different streams with 10G traffic rate each.
+Note that stream 1 should classify for entry 1 of Qos config and stream 2 should classify This will create congestion.
+7. Use d
+6. Verify through "ethtool -S <interfaceName>" that traffic is flowing through the HW queue which maps to the logical queue id used in step 1.

 ## Limitations of Qos Scheduling:

 For any NIC interface, if the interface do not support DCB, Qos scheduling configurations do not hold any significance.
 In that case, user can only take advantage of "Queue mapping" feature